DDB: Diffusion Driven Balancing to Address Spurious Correlations: Experiments

 \textbf{Pruning.} As shown in Table \ref{tab:withoutprun}, pruning operation enhances the performance of our approach.
 Inspecting the results, in the MetaShift dataset, $75\%$ of newly generated samples for the \textit{Cat} class (i.e., \textit{Dog} samples altered to \textit{Cat}) are pruned.
 This is due to many \textit{Dog} class images containing dogs that are either too small or entirely absent.
 Consequently, Stable Diffusion struggles to modify these regions effectively, leading to corrupted samples that require pruning.
 We discuss this more in the supplementary material.

 Similarly, a considerable number of the modified \textit{NotBlond} images get pruned in Table \ref{tab:withoutprun}.
 On inspection, we discover that many samples in this class feature bald individuals or those wearing hats, making it challenging for LangSAM to predict masks accurately.
 We also observed that LangSAM sometimes struggled with reliable hair region identification, leading to corrupted generated images.
-These results highlight the need of pruning in an automated pipeline of data augmentation to address the spurious correlation problem, and substantiate the efficacy of our method.
+These results highlight the need of pruning to substantiate the efficacy of our method.
+We provide more details in the supplementary material for failure types.

 \textbf{Number of Selected Samples.} As shown in Table \ref{tab:addedsamples}, adding samples from the minority group to the dataset generally enhances the robustness of the ERM model.
 However, the optimal performance is achieved when an appropriate number of samples is added to the dataset.
 The ideal number is simply a function of the imbalance level of the dataset and the number of samples required to achieve the balance.
 In Table \ref{tab:numbersample}, our chosen number of samples for the desired modification are reported.
 Increasing the number of samples beyond these raises the likelihood of selecting the minority group samples.
 In the CelebA dataset, the number of selected samples for label 0 is nearly balanced between the majority and minority groups.
 This is because CelebA does not exhibit a clear majority-minority structure across both classes.
 Specifically, the number of non-blond males and non-blond females in the training dataset is almost equal.
 Hence, incorporating group labels helps mitigate the issue and enhances the effectiveness of the approach.
 In Metashift and Waterbirds dataset, we simply use the number of samples necessary to achieve the balance.